QRN sur Bretzelburg: Background

 Franquin has explained that he started QRN intending it to be another Zorglub story, but that this was vetoed by publisher Dupuis, who had seen enough of the character for the moment.
 Lost for ideas, Franquin called Greg to help come up with a new plot.
 Even with this help, Franquin was forced by an early bout of depression to abandon the story half-way through and return to it later.
 Franquin realised at that time that he would not carry on with Spirou et Fantasio for much longer.

 In established comic book tradition, this album features apparently identical twin policemen similar to Thomson and Thompson from The Adventures of Tintin, this time in a stereotypically German incarnation.
 In one scene, the angry King tells them to take their hats off in his presence, assuring them that they run no risk of brain colds.

 Edits

 When first published in Spirou magazine, the story was named QRM sur Bretzelburg.
 The title was changed from "QRM" to "QRN" between the serialisation and the book publication.
+In Q code used by radio services, QRN refers to interference due to atmospheric noise while QRM refers to interference originating from electrical devices.

 The magazine also featured scenes which were edited out for the book edition: